Marathon Petroleum Co. (NYSE:MPC) Position Trimmed by Mariner LLC

 Mariner LLC decreased its holdings in shares of Marathon Petroleum Co.
 (NYSE:MPC) by 62.2% in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
 The fund owned 249,550 shares of the oil and gas company’s stock after selling 410,750 shares during the period.
 Mariner LLC’s holdings in Marathon Petroleum were worth $10,321,000 as of its most recent SEC filing.

 Other hedge funds have also added to or reduced their stakes in the company.
 Advisory Alpha LLC bought a new stake in Marathon Petroleum during the third quarter valued at $25,000.
-Fiduciary Planning LLC bought a new stake in Marathon Petroleum during the fourth quarter valued at $25,000.
-Sittner & Nelson LLC bought a new stake in Marathon Petroleum during the fourth quarter valued at $25,000.
-Dimension Capital Management LLC bought a new stake in Marathon Petroleum during the third quarter valued at $30,000.
+Fiduciary Planning LLC bought a new position in shares of Marathon Petroleum during the fourth quarter worth about $25,000.
+Sittner & Nelson LLC bought a new position in shares of Marathon Petroleum during the fourth quarter worth about $25,000.
+Dimension Capital Management LLC bought a new position in shares of Marathon Petroleum during the third quarter worth about $30,000.
 Finally, Jeppson Wealth Management LLC bought a new position in shares of Marathon Petroleum during the third quarter worth about $32,000.
 Hedge funds and other institutional investors own 73.69% of the company’s stock.

-Several research firms have recently commented on MPC.
-UBS Group began coverage on shares of Marathon Petroleum in a research report on Tuesday, January 26th.
-They set a “neutral” rating and a $47.00 price target for the company.
-Mizuho upped their price target on shares of Marathon Petroleum from $40.00 to $70.00 and gave the stock a “buy” rating in a research report on Friday, February 26th.
-Morgan Stanley upped their price objective on shares of Marathon Petroleum from $52.00 to $75.00 and gave the stock an “overweight” rating in a report on Wednesday, March 17th.
+Several equities research analysts recently weighed in on the stock.
+Wells Fargo & Company upped their price objective on shares of Marathon Petroleum from $60.00 to $66.00 and gave the stock an “overweight” rating in a report on Thursday, February 25th.
+Mizuho upped their price objective on shares of Marathon Petroleum from $40.00 to $70.00 and gave the stock a “buy” rating in a report on Friday, February 26th.
+UBS Group assumed coverage on shares of Marathon Petroleum in a report on Tuesday, January 26th.
+They issued a “neutral” rating and a $47.00 price objective for the company.
 TheStreet raised shares of Marathon Petroleum from a “d+” rating to a “c-” rating in a report on Monday, March 8th.
-Finally, JPMorgan Chase & Co. raised shares of Marathon Petroleum from a “neutral” rating to an “overweight” rating and set a $67.00 price objective for the company in a report on Monday, March 1st.
-Three research analysts have rated the stock with a hold rating and twelve have given a buy rating to the stock.
-The company has an average rating of “Buy” and a consensus target price of $49.33.
+Finally, JPMorgan Chase & Co. raised shares of Marathon Petroleum from a “neutral” rating to an “overweight” rating and set a $67.00 price target for the company in a report on Monday, March 1st.
+Three equities research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
+Marathon Petroleum currently has an average rating of “Buy” and an average target price of $49.33.

 Marathon Petroleum (NYSE:MPC) last released its quarterly earnings data on Monday, February 1st.
 The oil and gas company reported ($0.94) EPS for the quarter, topping analysts’ consensus estimates of ($1.41) by $0.47.
 Marathon Petroleum had a negative return on equity of 1.81% and a negative net margin of 11.11%.
 The firm had revenue of $18.19 billion for the quarter, compared to the consensus estimate of $17.68 billion.
 During the same quarter in the prior year, the company posted $1.56 earnings per share.
 The firm’s revenue was down 35.4% on a year-over-year basis.
 Equities research analysts expect that Marathon Petroleum Co. will post -3.81 earnings per share for the current fiscal year.